raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ![New And Improved](/assets/folding/new-and-improved.jpg)

+*This essay originally appeared in 2017.
+Eagle-eyed readers pointed out that the original implementation of `foldr` had incorrect semantics.
+The essay has now been substantially revised to provide an implementation of `foldr` that is much closer to the one we find in lazy languages like Haskell.*

+---

 JavaScript has a method on arrays called [reduce].
 It's used for "reducing" a collection to a value of some kind.
 Here we use it to "reduce" an array of numbers to the sum of the numbers:

 [reduce]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce